plausible/website/_posts/2020-09-29-how-to-use-utm-parameters-to-track-your-campaigns-and-understand-where-the-dark-traffic-is-coming-from.md

 You can organize and group `utm_medium` tags within few of your main marketing strategies:

-"Email" for all email marketing campaigns.
+* "Email" for all email marketing campaigns
-"Social" for organic content posted on your social media channels.
+* "Social" for organic content posted on your social media channels
-"Social+paid" for paid campaigns posted on social media.
+* "Social+paid" for paid campaigns posted on social media
-"CPC" for pay per click advertising such as search engine paid advertising.
+* "CPC" for pay per click advertising such as search engine paid advertising.
-"Display" for any advertising banner campaigns you're having on other websites.
+* "Display" for any advertising banner campaigns you're having on other websites
-"Affiliate" for all affiliate marketing campaigns.
+* "Affiliate" for all affiliate marketing campaigns
-"Referral" for all organic campaigns on other websites.
+* "Referral" for all organic campaigns on other websites

 ### UTM Campaign